 Use a strong and unique password for your Twitter account and email address.

 In addition to creating a secure Twitter account password, you should also do the same for your email address associated with your Twitter account.

-Additionally, you can select “Require personal information to reset my password” in your account settings.
+Additionally, you can select “Require personal information to reset my password” in your Security and privacy settings.
 If you check this box, you will be prompted to enter your e-mail address or phone number to reset your password if you ever forget it.